-The cost of inputs widely used in agriculture has skyrocketed.
+The cost of inputs used in farming have skyrocketed.

 Since 2020, the World Bank estimates that fertiliser prices have increased by 80%.

-From leaving farmers strapped for cash to risking reduced yields, the effect is surging through every part of the food chain.
+From leaving farmers strapped for cash to decreasing yields, the effect is surging through every part of the food chain.

-A growing movement of farmers is turning this challenge into an opportunity.
+A number of farmers are turning this challenge into an opportunity.
 Through regenerative agriculture, you can dramatically reduce your input costs and reliance on synthetic fertilisers, all while rebuilding the soil.

-The invasion of Ukraine, the cost of living crisis and climate breakdown have collectively shaken the agricultural sector to its core.
+The invasion of Ukraine, the cost of living crisis and climate change have collectively shaken the agricultural sector to its core.

 Since 2020, the “three F’s” – fertiliser, animal feed and fuel – have all shot up in price.